 - add new transform libraries (statistics, ML, image processing, etc)

 - work on the core programming model (what is a Beam pipeline and how does it run?)

 - improve the developer experience (for example, Windows guides)

 - add answers to the contribution FAQ

 - organize local meetups of users or contributors to Apache Beam

 Most importantly, if you have an idea of how to contribute, then do it!

-Familiarize yourself with the project structure.
+Familiarize yourself with gradle and the project structure.
 At the root of the git repository, run:

 $ ./gradlew projects

 Examine the available tasks in a project.
 For the default set of tasks, use: